YifanZou1210/python-training-2025-11/bagu.md

 * **Implicit**: token returned directly in URL fragment (mostly deprecated)
 * **Resource Owner Password Credentials**: user provides credentials to app (legacy, less secure)
 * **Client Credentials**: app accesses its own resources, no user involved

+---

+# session-10-fast api
+1. **Explain the difference between def and async def in FastAPI route handlers.
+When should you use each?**

+   * `def` defines a synchronous function; it blocks the event loop while executing.
+   * `async def` defines an asynchronous coroutine; allows concurrent request handling when awaiting I/O.
+   * **Use `async def`** for I/O-bound operations (DB queries, HTTP calls); use `def` for CPU-bound or synchronous code.

+2. **What is dependency injection in FastAPI and how does it work behind the scene?**

+   * Dependencies are functions that provide values or setup/cleanup for route handlers.
+   * Declared using `Depends()`.
+   * **Behind the scenes:** FastAPI builds a dependency graph per request, resolves it recursively, and injects returned values into handler parameters.

+3. **How does FastAPI achieve automatic API documentation?**

+   * Generates OpenAPI schema from route definitions, type hints, and Pydantic models.
+   * Exposes Swagger UI (`/docs`) and ReDoc (`/redoc`) automatically.
+   * Type hints + Pydantic models allow FastAPI to infer request/response structure and validation for docs.

+4. **Explain the difference between Path, Query, Header, Body, and Cookie parameters in FastAPI.**

+   * `Path`: URL path variables, required (`/items/{id}`).
+   * `Query`: query string parameters, optional by default (`?q=test`).
+   * `Header`: HTTP headers (`X-Token`).
+   * `Body`: request body, usually JSON; often Pydantic models.
+   * `Cookie`: HTTP cookies.
+   * FastAPI uses parameter type and `Path()`, `Query()`, etc., to extract values from requests.

+5. **What is the purpose of Pydantic models in FastAPI?
+How do they differ from SQLAlchemy/SQLModel database models?**

+   * Pydantic: validate and serialize data, parse request/response JSON; not tied to DB.
+   * SQLAlchemy/SQLModel: define database tables, ORM mapping, handle persistence.
+   * Pydantic focuses on input/output structure; SQLAlchemy focuses on storage.

+6. **Explain how FastAPI's dependency caching works within a single request.
+Why is this important?**

+   * Dependencies are cached once per request; repeated `Depends()` calls with the same function return the same object.
+   * Ensures efficiency and consistency, e.g., DB session reused across multiple parameters/routes in a request.

+7. **How does FastAPI handle request validation and what happens when validation fails?
+How can you customize error responses?**

+   * Validates requests automatically via Pydantic and type hints.
+   * On failure, returns `422 Unprocessable Entity` with details.
+   * Customize errors using `@app.exception_handler(RequestValidationError)`.

+8. **Explain the difference between using Annotated[Session, Depends(get_db)] vs Session = Depends(get_db) for type hints.
+Which is recommended and why?**

+   * `Annotated[Session, Depends(get_db)]`: separates type hint from dependency injection; preferred for clarity and type checking.
+   * `Session = Depends(get_db)`: mixes type hint and dependency.
+   * **Recommendation:** use `Annotated` for clearer typing and better IDE/type-checker support.